Cocaine: what is it?

 Cocaine belongs to a group of drugs known as ‘stimulants’.
-Stimulants speed up the messages going between the body and the brain.
+Stimulants speed up the messages going between the brain and the body.

 Cocaine is extracted from the leaves of the coca bush (Erythroxylum coca), which is native to South America.
 The coca leaf extract is then processed to create cocaine hydrochloride, freebase and crack.